Work with Iranians or doing business in Iran?

 If you are working with Iranians and something is not going according to plan, it is important to motivate by emphasising their ability to control outcomes.

-Reinforcing their responsibility and re-emphasising their role in the matter helps focus their attentions on creating the target outcome.
+Reinforcing their responsibility and re-emphasising their role in the matter helps focus their attention on creating the target outcome.

 Another technique, which is common within Iran, is to try and present the situation in a new way.
 Try to spin it from something being negative to something positive, explaining the current situation as a step in the divine plan and encouraging patience in order to achieve their true destiny.